In the last installment, I talked about the idea of a “Dates With Readers” feature where I would go out with a few women who regularly read my blog.

 She, too, was sharing intimately.
 To me, this felt like the beginning of something real.
 I also know that I tend to fall deeply very quickly, so I tried to keep a level head about the whole thing.
 I mean, I hadn’t even met her yet.

 I mentioned to my father how we had plans to spend New Year’s Eve together, with me flying to Atlanta where she lived and going on a proper date.

 After telling my father of this plan he casually said, “Why don’t you just invite her to Peoria for Thanksgiving?”

 I immediately was at loss for words.
 For me this is a rare and special event.
 Just ask those who have to deal with me.
 But the truth was I was at a momentary standstill on how to process what he just said.

 Seven seconds later I stammered out, “But, but Dad – that’s crazy.
 I haven’t even met her yet!
 She’d get totally freaked out! ”

 Then, I added for dramatic effect, “It’s just not done.”

-My father’s answer was a calm and collected, “Why?
+My father’s answer was a calm and collected, “Why not?
 We’re fun!”